Tracy Cortez

 Tracy R. Cortez (born December 10, 1993) is an American professional mixed martial artist who currently competes in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
-As of July 1, 2025, she is #8 in the UFC women's flyweight rankings.
+As of July 11, 2026, she is #10 in the Meta UFC women's flyweight rankings.

 Background

 Cortez is of Mexican descent, she was born on December 10, 1993 in Phoenix, Arizona, United States, and grew up in a household of Mexican immigrants.
 She has three brothers, Jose Cortez, J.R.
 Cortez and Abraham Cortez.
 At the age of 14, she started training MMA after she watched her first MMA match where her oldest brother Jose, who had aspired to be a UFC fighter, fought and won against former UFC veteran Drew Fickett in November 2008.
 Jose stopped competing after the match with Fickett when he underwent cardiovascular problems and was later diagnosed with germ cell cancer.
 He died from the disease in 2011.
 Cortez got a tattoo in remembrance of her brother on her arm.
 She struggled with depression following her brother's passing but managed to get back on track with the help of her family, Henry Cejudo, and Angel Cejudo, who were best friends of her brother Jose.

 Every time I feel tired or I feel fatigued or I question anything, I think like, damn, my brother fought with cancer in his heart and he didn't give up.
 He fought through it.
 I'm perfectly healthy.
 I'm more than capable to do what I'm doing.
 This is easy work.
 That's a huge motivator for me.